 Although Bled often steals the spotlight, Triglav National Park, the surrounding area, is nothing to sneeze at.
 Situated amidst the striking Julian Alps, the park is full of some incredible landscapes.
 And although it’s not technically in the town, exploring the park definitely belongs on any list of things to do in Lake Bled.

 If you have a car, drive up towards Kranjska Gora for some epic mountain views.
 Alternatively, head to Bohinj and Savica Waterfall to see some of the most beautiful lake areas in the country.
 Do yourself a favor.
 Don’t skip Triglav National Park.
-It’s worth the time and effort to explore this incredibly beautiful region fully.
+It’s worth the time and effort to explore this incredibly beautiful Bled region fully.

 Extra Resources to Help You Plan Your Trip

 Have we convinced you to visit Lake Bled yet?
 If so, here are some links to help you get started with planning your trip.